-- Declining levels of nutrients in the landscape (mainly potassium, phosphorus, nitrogen) result in increasing species richness in plants and invertebrates, and a better vegetation structure. - Extensification and habitat management work well regarding habitat structure, nutritional basis for the bustards, and biodiversity in total. - Structures necessary for bustards are far from those under usual agricultural business.
-Therefore, there is absolute need for habitat improvement in still unmanaged areas, mainly in the SPA "Fiener Bruch". - Small mammals (as a part of biodiversity) seem to be more abundant in extensively than conventionally used grassland.
+- Structures necessary for bustards are far from those under usual agricultural business.
+Therefore, there is absolute need for habitat improvement in still unmanaged areas, mainly in the SPA "Fiener Bruch" (two management plans, but only small scale management in the Saxony-Anhalt part of the SPA), and in the re-introduction area in the SPA "Zerbster Land". - Small mammals (as a part of biodiversity) seem to be more abundant in extensively than conventionally used grassland.
 Therefore, predation pressure which is a general problem for ground-breeding birds in large parts of Germany might be additionally boosted in conservation areas.
-The resulting conflict is not yet solved.
+The resulting conflict is not yet solved. - Hot and dry breeding seasons such as between 2018 and 2022 entail smaller insect abundance.